-Governance Issue Action Current status EU General Data Protection Regulation (b/f from previous year) Ensure that the necessary resulting changes for the GDPR are finalised and embedded within a broader information governance framework following the review of the effectiveness of the current arrangements the Council has implemented.
-The new Information Governance officer is now in post.
+Governance Issue Action Current status Governance Issue EU General Data Protection Regulation (b/f from previous year) Implementing a Capital Strategy to comply with the revised Prudential Code and the Treasury Management Code of Practice (b/f from previous year) year) Ensure that the necessary resulting changes for the GDPR are finalised and embedded within a broader information governance framework following the review of the effectiveness of the current arrangements the Council has implemented.
+Capital Strategy was approved by Council in February 2019 and will be reviewed on an annual basis.
+Finalise development of the Asset Management Strategy which supports the approved annual Capital Strategy Development of formalised Current status The new Information Governance officer is now in post.
 The Information Governance Group (IGG) have met several times and an Information Governance Working Group (IGWG) is now in place and has also met several times.
 The Information Governance Framework (IGF) has been written and published on the staff Intranet.
 Programmes of work are being undertaken to ensure adherence to the framework and the key policies that underpin it.
-Due to Brexit there may be some changes to GDPR, so implementation of this cannot be finalised until the guidance comes out from the ICO.
-Revised implementation date: Implementing a Capital Strategy to comply with the revised Prudential Code and the Treasury Management Code of Practice (b/f from previous Capital Strategy was approved by Council in February 2019 and will be reviewed on an annual basis.
-June 2020 Council approved the 2020/21 Capital Strategy at their meeting in February 2020.
+Due to Brexit there may be some changes to GDPR, so implementation of this cannot be finalised until the guidance comes out from the Information Commissioner's Office (ICO).
+Revised implementation date: June 2020 Council approved the 2020/21 Capital Strategy at their meeting in February 2020.
 The Capital Strategy will be reviewed during the Autumn.
-(Implemented) year) Finalise development of the Asset Management Strategy which supports the approved annual Capital Strategy This has not been progressed due to other priorities regarding major projects and general management of the estate following staff changes.
+(Implemented) This has not been progressed due to other priorities regarding major projects and general management of the estate following staff changes.
 It will be carried out during 2020.
-Revised implementation date: December 2020 Development of formalised reporting criteria (financial and non-financial measures) in relation to the Council's Investment Property portfolio The first review of the commercial investment assets has been reported to PIAG with this now programmed quarterly.
+Revised implementation date: December 2020 reporting criteria (financial and non-financial measures) in relation to the Council's Investment Property portfolio The first review of the commercial investment assets has been reported to PIAG with this now programmed quarterly.
 Revised implementation date: December 2020